BLOCKvIO/web-face-sdk/README.md

 Fetch a permitted vAtom by providing its `id`.

 Restriction: Only the backing vAtom of one of its immediate children may be queried.
->Providing an id that is not the backing vAtom or one it's children will cause an error to be thrown.
+> Providing an id that is not the backing vAtom or one its immediate children will throw an error.

 ```
     Blockv.vatomManager